 - The Beef: Historically, I’ve used round steak in this dish.
 However, I couldn’t find any at the grocery store, so I opted for top sirloin steak.
 It worked amazingly well!
 The top sirloin steak had minimal fat, was full of flavor and fork tender after the slow cook.

-- The Liquids: The flavorful gravy in which the steak is cooked consisted of beef broth, Worcestershire sauce, diced tomatoes and tomato paste.
+- The Liquids: The flavorful gravy in which the steak is cooked consists of beef broth, Worcestershire sauce, diced tomatoes, and tomato paste.

-- Everything Else: I coated the steak in all-purpose flour seasoned with Kosher salt and freshly ground black pepper and quick fried it in some vegetable oil.
+- Everything Else: I coated the steak in all-purpose flour seasoned with Kosher salt and freshly ground black pepper and quick-fried it in vegetable oil.
 For the seasonings, I used dried oregano and paprika.

-I started by combining the flour, salt and pepper in a ziploc bag.
-Then, I added the beef which I had cut into serving size pieces and gave the bag a shake to coat.
+- For the beef, I started by combining the flour, salt, and pepper in a Ziploc bag.
+Then, I added the beef, which I had cut into serving-size pieces, and gave the bag a shake to coat.

-Next, I used something called a needling device to tenderize the beef.
-A needling device consists of a lot of sharp stainless steel blades that penetrate the connective tissue and help to flatten the beef.
+- Next, I tenderized the beef using a needling device.
+A needling device consists of many sharp stainless steel blades that penetrate the connective tissue and help flatten the beef.
 If you don’t have a needling device, you could use whatever tool you normally use for flattening meat.

-After I tenderized the beef, I returned it to the ziploc bag with seasoned flour and gave it another coat.
+- After tenderizing the beef, I returned it to the Ziploc bag with seasoned flour and gave it another coat.
 Then, I heated some vegetable oil in a Dutch oven set over medium-high heat.
-Once the oil was hot I added the steaks to the pan, being careful not to overcrowd.
-I cooked the steaks until they were nicely browned on both sides.
-This took about 2 minutes per side.
+Once the oil was hot, I added the steaks to the pan, being careful not to overcrowd.
+I cooked the steaks until they were nicely browned on both sides, about 2 minutes per side.

-I whisked together the beef broth, Worcestershire sauce and tomato paste.
-Then, I added it to the vegetables in the Dutch oven.
-I stirred to combine everything, being careful to scrape up the bits on the bottom of the pan.
+- I added the beef broth mixture and stirred to combine everything, being careful to scrape up the bits on the bottom of the pan.

-After everything was well combined, I added the diced tomatoes.
+- After everything was well combined, I added the diced tomatoes.
 I stirred everything together.
-I added a bit more salt and pepper to taste.

 The beef was fork tender and falling apart and the gravy had thickened to a perfect consistency.
 I spooned the Swiss steak over some rice and served it with a side salad and crusty French Bread.
 This was comfort food at its best.
 Yum!